 Cloud Marketplaces have revolutionized B2B software selling, making it easier (and faster) for ISVs to reach customers and accelerate revenue.
 However, understanding the roles, processes, and programs associated with the Google Cloud Marketplace (formerly known as Google Cloud Platform) can sometimes be overwhelming.

-This guide is designed to give you an overview of the Google Cloud Marketplace and the benefits of partnering with Google Cloud to sell your software on the Marketplace.
+This guide is designed to give you an overview of the Google Cloud Marketplace and the benefits of partnering with Google Cloud to sell your software on the Marketplace as part of your Cloud GTM strategy.

 The Google Cloud Marketplace is a catalog of software solutions designed to be deployed on Google Cloud.
 Buyers can find, research, and purchase a wide range of software through the Google Cloud Marketplace.